Welcome to Klarna’s Shopping Pulse!

 TikTok

-is more popular than Facebook for Gen Z in every country, with just one exception.
+is more popular than Facebook for Gen Z in every country, with the Czech Republic being the only exception.

 Facebook